beta-ben/schedule2/README.md

 These are optional; sensible defaults are provided for local use.

-- `VITE_SCHEDULE_API_BASE` — Cloud API base (default: `https://team-schedule-api.bsteward.workers.dev`)
+- `VITE_SCHEDULE_API_BASE` — Cloud API base for read (default: `https://team-schedule-api.bsteward.workers.dev`).
+For production writes, your API must implement cookie session auth and CSRF at `/api/schedule`.
-- `VITE_SCHEDULE_WRITE_PASSWORD` — Legacy local Manage gate (default: `betacares`).
-Do not use for dev writes when using the proxy.
-- `VITE_DEV_PROXY_BASE` — Optional dev auth proxy (e.g., `http://localhost:8787`).
+- `VITE_DEV_PROXY_BASE` — Dev auth proxy (e.g., `http://localhost:8787`).
 When set, the app uses cookie auth + CSRF and never sends passwords from the client.

-When `VITE_DEV_PROXY_BASE` is set, Manage uses a sign-in flow backed by the local dev proxy, and requests include credentials and CSRF headers.
-No secrets are embedded client-side.
+Manage now requires an authenticated session (cookie + CSRF).
+The legacy client-side password header path has been removed.

 ### Dev auth proxy